felixti/MastermindVanHackathon/README.md

 }
 ```

-Now the second player needs to send the secret code for:
+Now the second player needs to send the secret code to:
 ```
 http://<server-name>/api/mastermindmultiplayer/setsecretcode
 ```